-- (5) Order Conditions (GoodTillCancelled, ImmediateOrCancel, FillOrKill) – where you select a condition upon which the order is filled or not manually controlled.
+- (5) Order Conditions (GoodTillCancelled, ImmediateOrCancel, FillOrKill) – where you select a condition upon which the order is filled or rejected automatically when the target is met.

 Opening a position with Limit and Market orders

-Opening a position either with Limit or Market order will prompt you to a tab where you need to confirm and adjust (Optional) take profit and the stop loss.
+Opening a position either with Limit or Market order will prompt you to a tab where you need to confirm and adjust (optional) take profit and stop loss.

 On the Order Confirmation tab, you will find options to adjust the Take Profit (1) with the option to directly set it with the percent buttons of 25% to 200%.
 Of course, you can set the Take Profit price at any desirable level.
-Next is the Stop Loss where you set a price target that will liquidate your position if the price target is reached therefore will protect from losing all the funds set to this position.
+Next is the Stop Loss where you set a price target that will close your position if the price target is reached therefore it will protect you from full liquidation.

 The last step after reviewing the order is to “Confirm” it.
-After being confirmed the order will become after and depending on your conditions it will be executed (for Market order) or it will wait for the price to get to the desirable level (for Limit Order).
+After that, the order will be executed depending on the set conditions.

 Step 4: Managing and Closing positions

-As you can see an open position will appear in the “Position tab” with all the necessary information and options so you can manage the position effectively.
+The open position will appear in the “Position tab” with all the necessary information and options so you can manage them effectively.

-- (3) This is the liquidation price if this price level is reached your position will be liquidated (closed in full loss)
+- (3) This is the liquidation price – if this price level is reached you will be liquidated (closed in full loss)

-- (4) The current leverage used in the position, and you can add or remove margin from the small button right next to leverage number
+- (4) The current leverage used – you can add or remove margin from the small button right next to leverage number

-- (5) Unrealized P&L is the potential profit and loss at the moment.
-This is variable as it shows you if you are either in profit or in loss
+- (5) Unrealized P&L is the potential profit and loss at the moment

 - (6) This is where you can see your Take Profit and Stop Loss and adjust them

-- (7) From Limit and Market buttons at the end of the menu, you can close your position.
-If you chose to close by Market the position will close at the current price of the asset.
-If you choose to close by Limit you will need to set-up the price at which you want the position to be closed.
+- (7) Limit and Market buttons for closing your position.
+If you chose to close by Market it will be done at the current price of the asset.
+If you choose to close by Limit you will need to set-up the price at which you want to exit.

 Close by Limit Breakdown

-You may find it preferable to close positions by Limit as it gives you more flexibility.
-You can set the price that you want to close the position (1) if reached.
-Also, you can close a portion of the position (2) which you can set manually or (3) for quick adjustment use the options set bellow.
+You may prefer to close by Limit as it gives you more flexibility.
+You can set the price that you want to close the position (1) if it ever reaches it.
+Also, you can close a portion of it (2) which you can set manually or (3) for quick adjustment use the options set bellow.

 Step 5: Withdrawing Profit

-Now that you had a successful trading session it is time to withdraw your profits.
-For you to do this you need to go to “Assets” (1) and click on “Withdraw” as shown in the screenshot.
+If you had a successful trading session it is time to withdraw your profits.
+Navigate to “Assets” (1) and click on “Withdraw” as shown in the screenshot.

-After clicking withdraw this tab should pop up where you need to input the address to which you want to withdraw your funds and the desired amount.
-Then click submit and you will be asked to do a simple security verification and email confirmation for your security.
+After clicking withdraw this tab should pop up.
+Here you need to input the address to which you want to withdraw your funds and the desired amount.
+Then click submit and you will be asked to do a simple security verification and email confirmation for security purposes.

-NOTE: The withdrawals on Bybit are done 3 times per day, don’t panic if you don’t see your Bitcoins or the asset that you have chosen to withdraw straight away in your personal wallet.
+NOTE: Withdrawals on Bybit are manually processed by their treasury department 3 times per day.
+Don’t panic if you don’t see your Bitcoins or the asset that you have chosen to withdraw straight away in your personal wallet.